Religion and personality: Attachment theory

 Secure attachment styles are believed to have positive outcomes for individuals' personality and future relationships, while disrupted attachment styles are believed to be related to disordered personalities, antisocial behaviors, and life-course persistent criminal behaviors.
 Attachment theory is also thought to be related to religiosity, because a relationship with God can mirror relationships with an adult attachment figure.
 Additionally, much like Attachment Theory describes with separation from caregivers, a sense of separation from God has been reported to invoke similar distress.

 The research varies in explaining which types of attachment style might yield a particular relationship with God.
 For example, in one study, a secure relationship with one's parents was associated with a secure attachment to God.
 One theory, the correspondence pathway theory, suggests that individual differences in attachment style lead to differences in religious beliefs, such that an individual with an insecure attachment could be led to either agnosticism and atheism or they could develop an emotional, dependent relationship with God.
 However, other research has shown a compensatory effect, such that individuals feel the need to make up for something that is lacking.
 For instance, someone with an insecure attachment style with their parents may in turn have a very secure, confident relationship with God to compensate for what their parents did not sufficiently provide them.

 Strengths and weaknesses

-While some research suggests that there could be links between attachment styles and religiosity, as well as between attachment styles and personality outcomes, it is not yet clear the precise mechanisms behind either and there doesn't yet appear to be a general consensus across studies.
+While some research suggests that there could be links between attachment styles and religiosity, as well as between attachment styles and personality outcomes, it is not yet clear the precise mechanisms behind either and there does not yet appear to be a general consensus across studies.
 Additionally, more research is needed to determine any links between attachment theory, religiosity, and personality.